-To introduce students to the syllabus for the Society of Actuaries/Casualty Actuarial Society Examination 1.
-The course will contain a quick review of ideas from calculus and probability, an introduction to the ideas of risk management needed for the examination, and extensive problem solving.
-Most students will sit for Exam 1 in May.
+To introduce students to the syllabus for the Society of Actuaries/Casualty Actuarial Society Examination P. The course will contain a quick review of ideas from calculus and probability, an introduction to the ideas of risk management needed for the examination, and extensive problem solving.
+Most students will sit for Exam P in May.

-Actex One-Pack, review manual for Exam 1.
+Actex Review manual for Exam P.